 Located in western Berlin, this elegant park surrounds the stunning Charlottenburg Palace, once home to Prussian royalty.
 Originally designed in the 17th century as a baroque-style garden, it later evolved into a more relaxed English landscape park.

-I loved wandering past the grand fountains, trimmed hedges, and tree-lined paths that led to large bond with the palace in the background.
-In autumn, the golden leaves made it especially beautiful.
+I loved wandering past the grand fountains, trimmed hedges, and tree-lined paths that led to a large pond with the palace in the background.
+If you are planning your Berlin visit in autumn, the golden leaves make it especially beautiful.

 Volkspark Friedrichshain is Berlin’s oldest public park.
 Located in the Friedrichshain district, it has open meadows, wooded paths, and even a fairy-tale fountain (Märchenbrunnen) with sculptures of classic German fairy-tale characters.
 It’s neat to know they moved it during the Cold War so it wouldn’t be hidden behind the Berlin Wall.